CartoDB/carto-vl/docs/guides/08-interactivity-events.md

 ### Adding pop-ups
 A very common case is to display pop-ups, little emerging windows with information on the features.

-You can build the pop-up yourself if you want, but using `Mapbox GL` allows you to easily reuse [mapboxgl.Popup](https://www.mapbox.com/mapbox-gl-js/api/#popup).
+You can build the pop-up yourself if you want to, but using `Mapbox GL` allows you to easily reuse [mapboxgl.Popup](https://www.mapbox.com/mapbox-gl-js/api/#popup).

 So let's adapt a bit the previous 'featureClick' handler.
 You're going to add some code inside the current handler:
 ```js